5G and IoT

 5G won't help security

 While it is outside the scope of this explainer, IoT has security issues.
+Many IoT security issues stem from the difficulty of updating devices in the field.
 While a high-bandwidth connection does help with updating remote sensing devices, by itself 5G does not do much to enhance security for IoT, or any other application.